About the National Risk Management Research Laboratory (NRMRL)

 What We Do

 As EPA’s premiere laboratory for risk management research, NRMRL focuses on environmental problem-solving.
 Recognized as a national leader in scientific and engineering expertise and capability, NRMRL directly supports efforts to improve air quality, manage chemical risks, clean up hazardous waste sites, and protect America's water.
 Managing environmental risk means determining what environmental risks exist and how to manage those risk in a way best suited to protect human health and the environment.
 NRMRL’s mission is to advance scientific and engineering solutions to manage current and future environmental risk.

 - Groundwater, Watersheds, and Ecosystems Restoration Division (GWERD)

 - Phone: 919-541-1534

 What We Do: AEMD is responsible for research, development, and evaluation of air pollution control technologies and methods to characterize and mitigate emissions of air pollutants.
-AEMD performs research on measurement methods, combustion modification techniques, and other pollution control techniques to understand their capacity to reduce emissions such as fine particulates, toxic metals, and greenhouse gases.
+AEMD performs research on measurement methods, combustion modification techniques, and other pollution control techniques to understand their capacity to reduce emissions such as fine particulates, toxic metals, and ozone precursors.

 Location: Ada, Oklahoma